rakshit234/LiveWebsite/README.md

 - Change text color inside the button.
 - Can add links to hacktoberfest social media accounts like instagram, twitter, etc.
 - Can also link to digital ocean official website.
-- Can improve the text "Steps to be followed".
+- Can improve the text "Steps to be follow".
 - Can also focus on motivating others to plant a tree this hacktoberfest'20.

 Special thanks:+1: to: